ttapjinda/sensu-docs/content/sensu-core/2.0/guides/monitor-server-resources.md

 specifically the CPU usage, by configuring a check named `check-cpu` with a **subscription** named `linux`, in order to target all **entities** subscribed to the `linux` subscription.
-This guide requires a Sensu backend and at least one Sensu agent running on Linux.
+This guide assumes you have a Sensu agent installed on one or more Linux instances.

+_NOTE: See the [installation guide] to install and start the Sensu agent._

 ### Installing a script